School Superintendents Manage School Closures

 Ice has socked in schools all across the metro, especially in the western half of North Texas where minus a few die-hard kids on sleds, the streets are a ghost town.

 “Our district is 27 square miles.
-Yesterday there was freezing rain coming down on the west side of the district and nothing coming down on the east side of the district, and you don’t get to make these decisions on a school-by-school basis," said Lori Rapp, Lewisville ISD Superintendent.
+Yesterday there was freezing rain coming down on the west side of the district and nothing coming down on the east side of the district, and you don’t get to make these decisions on a school-by-school basis," said Lori Rapp, Lewisville ISD Superintendent, on tuesday.

 Get DFW local news, weather forecasts and entertainment stories to your inbox.
 Sign up for NBC DFW newsletters.